Thuja plicata: In indigenous societies

-Western redcedar is considered the Tree of Life by many of the First Nations of the Pacific Northwest, as the tree gave them everything that they needed for life - food, water (in the form of water tight woven cedar bark baskets), clothing, medicine, transportation (they made their canoes from the cedar tree), shelter (boards of wood from the cedar tree were used to build their long houses), and spirituality (in that the boughs were used in many ceremonies).
+Western redcedar is considered the Tree of Life by many of the First Nations of the Pacific Northwest, as the tree gave them everything that they needed for life: food, water (in the form of water tight woven cedar bark baskets), clothing, medicine, transportation (their canoes made from the wood), shelter (boards of wood used to build their long houses), and spirituality (the boughs being used in many ceremonies).
 Some northwest coast tribes refer to themselves as "people of the Red Cedar" because of their extensive dependence on the tree for basic materials.
 The wood has been used for constructing housing and totem poles, and crafted into many objects, including masks, utensils, boxes, boards, instruments, canoes, vessels, houses, and ceremonial objects.
 Western redcedar is also associated with a long tradition of curing and cooking fish over the open fire.
 Roots and bark are used for baskets, bowls, ropes, clothing, blankets, and rings.

 A huge number of archaeological finds point to the continuous use of redcedar wood in native societies.
 Woodworking tools dating between 8,000 and 5,000 years ago, such as carved antlers, were discovered in shell middens at the Glenrose site, near Vancouver, British Columbia.
 In Yuquot, on the west coast of Vancouver Island, tools dating 4,000 to 3,000 years old have been found.
 The Musqueam site, also near Vancouver, yielded bark baskets woven in five different styles, along with ropes and ships dated to 3,000 years ago.
 At Pitt River, adzes and baskets were dated around 2,900 years ago.
 Wooden artefacts 1000 years old were unearthed on the east coast of Vancouver Island.

 Western redcedar was used extensively wherever it was found along the northwest coast (British Columbia, Washington state, parts of Alaska).
-Evidence of this use is found in CMTs (Culturally Modified Trees) that are found throughout the coast.
+Evidence of this use is found in culturally modified trees (CMTs) that are found throughout the coast.
 When First Nations people removed the bark from cedars, it left a scar – which is considered a CMT.
 Other types of harvest (for planks, tinder, and other uses) leave different types of evidence of cultural modification.

 A legend amongst the Coast Salish peoples describes the origins of the western redcedar.
 In this legend, there was a generous man who gave the people whatever they needed.
 When the Great Spirit saw this, he declared that when the generous man died, a great Red Cedar tree will grow where he is buried, and that the cedar will be useful to all the people, providing its roots for baskets, bark for clothing, and wood for shelter.